kristjanvalur/py-asynkit/README.md

 ```

 By decorating your function with `eager`, the coroutine will start executing __right away__ and
-control will return to the calling function as soon as it _blocks_, _returns_, or _raises_
+control will return to the calling function as soon as it _suspends_, _returns_, or _raises_
 an exception.
-In case it blocks, a _Task_ is created and returned.
+In case it is suspended, a _Task_ is created and returned, ready to resume
+execution from that point.

 Notice how, in either case, control is returned __directly__ back to the
 calling function, maintaining synchronous execution.
 In effect, conventional code